 The library first opened its doors in January 1982.
 It serves Pleasant Hill and the surrounding area.
 During the last year, over 65,000 library visits were recorded and patrons checked out over 120,000 books.
-As it celebrates its 30th birthday, the Pleasant Hill Public Library remains committed to providing quality library services to its patrons.
+The Pleasant Hill Public Library remains committed to providing quality library services to its patrons.

 History of the Pleasant Hill Public Library

 On June 18, 1981, a committee appointed by Mayor Lawrence Hopper met in the Pleasant Hill City Council Chambers to discuss delivery of library services to the City of Pleasant Hill.
 Increased charges to Pleasant Hill by the City of Des Moines caused the city to initiate a study.

 The committee recommended the establishment of a library for the city armed with ideas to make this goal a success.